Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_14_computing_with_lists.rst

     Football fans from 8 countries are coming to the tournament in the city *X*.
 Tournament organizers want to know how many fans come from each country.

     Each country is represented by a number from 0 to 7.
-The given numbers for each fan tell what country he comes from.
+The given numbers for each fan tell what country he or she comes from.
 Complete the program below that lists for each country how many fans come from it.

 The assignment asks for each number 0 to 7 to count how many times that number appears among the given numbers.
 The missing part in the script is very similar to counting the failures in the given example.